mreq/mreq.eu/source/articles/2013-07-17-svg-clientwidth-in-firefox.html.md

 tags: web, firefox, svg
 ---

-Be careful when playing with `clientWidth` and masking SVG elements./////
+Be careful when playing with `clientWidth` and masking SVG elements.

 Each element "hidden" in `<defs>` will have a zero `clientWidth`, `clientTop` etc. in Firefox.